-COLUMN NAME DESCRIPTION Actual Weight Indicate the actual weight of the product in MT.
-Administrative and Selling Expenses The amount of administrative and selling expenses that is directly or indirectly attributable to the sale and production of the goods on a per unit basis.
-(See question D24 for additional information).
-Coating Indicate whether the product is coated and the type of coating (e.g. galvanized, epoxy, etc.) Cost of Labour Report the labour cost on a per unit basis of production, including overtime pay, fringe benefits, and payments for social programs.
+COLUMN NAME DESCRIPTION REFERENCE APPENDIX Cost of Labour Report the labour cost on a per unit basis of production, including overtime pay, fringe benefits, and payments for social programs.
 For additional guidance, see question D22.
-Cost of Material Report the cost(s) of the raw material inputs for the model on a per unit basis of production.
+4 Cost of Material Report the cost(s) of the raw material inputs for the model on a per unit basis of production.
 For additional guidance, see question D22.
-Cost of Overhead Report the factory overhead expenses on a per unit basis of production of the goods.
+4 Cost of Overhead Report the factory overhead expenses on a per unit basis of production of the goods.
 For additional guidance, see question D22.
-Currency Indicate the currency of settlement for the sale.
-Customer Name Indicate the name of the customer.
-Customer Number Indicate the number used to identify the customer in your computer records.
-Date of Sale Indicate the date of sale (refer to the definition in Part E - Glossary).
+4 Currency Indicate the currency of settlement for the sale.
+1, 3 & 5 Customer Name Indicate the name of the customer.
+1 & 3 Customer Number Indicate the number used to identify the customer in your computer records.
+1 & 3 Date of Sale Indicate the date of sale (refer to the definition in Part E- Glossary).
 The date to be inserted is generally the date of acknowledgment of the customer's order, when principle terms are finalized (generally the order confirmation date).
+1 & 3 Date of Shipment The date the goods were shipped (i.e. the date the product left your factory/warehouse).
+1 & 3 Date Paid The date your company received payment for the goods.
+1 & 3